 The sheriff himself.
-He instantly deducted that Shakespeare is a fraud who is using found uniform to pose as a postman.
-He is also savvy enough to keep it for himself, so his community morale won't fall down.
+He instantly deduced that Shakespeare is a fraud who is using an old uniform to pose as a postman.
+He is also savvy enough to keep it to himself, so his community's morale won't fall.

 Paranoia Gambit: In a stare-down with Bethlehem, the Postman claims the U.S. Government has moved into the Hubert H. Humphrey Metrodome and has sent reinforcements.

 Plot Armor: The Postman and Ford have a peculiar immunity to the Holnists' bullets.